Miroslav Štěpán

-Miroslav Štěpán (5 August 1945 - 23 March 2014) was a Czechoslovak politician.
+Miroslav Štěpán (5 August 1945 - 23 March 2014) was a Czech politician.
 He was a member of the Communist Party of Czechoslovakia.
-He was the Secretary of the Municipal Party Committee in Prague and member of the Central Committee of the Communist Party of Czechoslovakia.
+He was the Secretary of the Municipal Party Committee in Prague and a member of the Central Committee of the Communist Party of Czechoslovakia.
 He was born in Louny.

 Štěpán died on 23 March 2014 from cancer in Prague, aged 68.